TL;DR

 The loop

-The core flow has six steps and lives between three surfaces: Slack, Cursor, and the agent (Claude Code, with Codex as a fallback).
+The core flow has six steps and lives between three surfaces: Slack, Cursor in the IDE, and an agent in the terminal (Claude Code or Codex, depending on the task).

 - Discuss and ideate.
 Everything starts on Slack.
 Someone raises a question, an issue, or a design challenge.
 The thread is the rawest possible artefact - opinions, half-formed ideas, links, gut reactions.

 - AI brainstorming.
-I pull the thread into Claude Code inside Cursor to unpack it, surface trade-offs, and shape it into a structured proposal.
+I pull the thread into Cursor or one of the terminal agents to unpack it, surface trade-offs, and shape it into a structured proposal.
 The model is not deciding anything; it is putting structure under the conversation that humans had.

 - Collaborative refinement.
 The structured proposal goes back into Slack.
 The team responds.
 I loop between human input and model iterations until the shape of the decision is stable.